gioxx/curl-ip/README.md

 ---

-## 📄 Licenza
+## 📄 License

-MIT License — fai ciò che vuoi, ma lascia i crediti 😉
+MIT License — do whatever you want, but keep the credits 😉